 “Yes, laws made for and by wizards in Britain,” Hermione agreed.
 She lifted her chin.
-“But you’re no longer just a wizard and when she’s caught—she’ll face goblin justice.
-As their Patron, it is your duty to render them assistance in any way you can and the Horde has sovereignty on their land as per the Treat of 1437 between the Goblin Horde and the International Confederation of Wizards.”
+“But you’re no longer just a wizard and when she’s caught—she’ll face dverger justice.
+As their Patron, it is your duty to render them assistance in any way you can and the Horde has sovereignty on their land as per the Treat of 1437 between the dverger horde and the International Confederation of Wizards.”

 Harry grinned.
 “My love for you is transcendental.”

 “I’m feeling pretty great about her, too,” Ragnok admitted.